This is my review of the St Regis Istanbul hotel.

 but offering a Yorkshireman this as an amuse bouche is potentially a step too far 🙂

 Finally, the spa.
 I am not ‘a spa person’ so I will skip over that, suffice it to say that it looks lovely.
 Like many hotel spas, it is below ground so has no natural light.
 The one thing I did not like was the swimming pool which is very small and is reliant on a wave machine to produce a current you can swim against.

 I hope I’ve shown you from my review of the St Regis Istanbul that it is a very accomplished new hotel, one which clearly cost a lot of money to build but shows it at every turn.
 It is big enough to have good facilities but small enough so that you are not overrun, with some very classy rooms.

 If you are planning a longer stay in Istanbul, perhaps four nights, it might be worth mixing this in with one of the Bosphorus hotels, possibly Four Seasons Hotel on the Bosphorus, to allow you to see different parts of the city.

 Hotel rates in Istanbul are very low at the moment.
 You can get the St Regis for under €300 on some nights.
 ‘Second tier’ five star hotels such as the InterContinental are as low as €80.
 Because of the recent security issues, I’m sure everyone involved in the tourism business in Istanbul would be pleased to see you.

-You can find out more about the hotel, and book, on this page of the Starwood website.
+You can find out more about the hotel, and book, on this page of the Starwood (now Marriott) website.

 (Want to earn more hotel points?
 Click here to see our complete list of promotions from the major hotel chains or use the ‘Hotel Promos’ link in the menu bar at the top of the page.)